Middle Grades

 Sunny is just that—sunny.
 Always ready with a goofy smile and something nice to say, Sunny is the chillest dude on the Defenders team.
 But his life hasn’t always been sun beamy-bright.
 You see, Sunny is a murderer.
 Or at least he thinks of himself that way.
 His mother died giving birth to him, and based on how Sunny’s dad treats him—ignoring him, making Sunny call him Darryl, never “Dad”—it’s no wonder Sunny thinks he’s to blame.
 It seems the only thing Sunny can do right in his dad’s eyes is win first place ribbons running the mile, just like his mom did.
 But Sunny doesn’t like running, never has.
 So he stops.
 Right in the middle of a race.

 With his relationship with his dad now worse than ever, the last thing Sunny wants to do is leave the other newbies—his only friends—behind.
 But you can’t be on a track team and not run.
 So Coach asks Sunny what he wants to do.
 Sunny’s answer?
 Dance.
 Yes, dance.
 But you also can’t be on a track team and dance.
 Then, in a stroke of genius only Jason Reynolds can conceive, Sunny discovers a track event that encompasses the hard beats of hip-hop, the precision of ballet, and the showmanship of dance as a whole: the discus throw.
-But as he practices for this new event, can he let go of everything that’s been eating him up inside? - One Crazy Summer: The Graphic Novel
+But as he practices for this new event, can he let go of everything that’s been eating him up inside? - Curlfriends: Back in Business (A Graphic Novel) (Curlfriends, 2)

 The Maid and the Crocodile: A Novel in the World of Raybearer